Updated June 7, 2018.

 That Ridgway is the gateway to the magnificent San Juan Mountains is just the beginning.

-With so much to see, a week spent on the byway is just not enough!
+With so much to see, a week spent on the byway was just not enough!

 Find out how our trip began in The San Juan Mountains Colorado—Traveling the San Juan Skyway, part 1 of the San Juan Skyway series, and then you can learn more about our trip in, Silverton Colorado—Traveling the San Juan Skyway, part 2, The Million Dollar Highway—Traveling the San Juan Skyway, part 3, and Ouray Colorado—Traveling the San Juan Skyway, part 4.